skip to log on skip to main content

 • Say the minimum monthly repayment on your home loan is $1,000.

-• This extra $1,200 may be available for you to withdraw at a later date.
+• This extra $1,200 may be available for you to redraw at a later date, should you meet the relevant eligibility criteria.

 How to redraw money